 Step 1: Navigate to https://git-scm.com and download GIT for your operating system.

-Once you download, it will download an executable file and follow the on-screen instructions to install GIT on your system.
+Once you have downloaded it, it will download the executable file and follow the on-screen instructions to install GIT on your system.

 Step 2: Create a repository.
 You can use an existing project folder to be a repository.
 I am using a blank folder as a repository.